-The paper provides a numerical comparison of three quadratic stability methods based on LMI conditions and a single Lyapunov function for continuous-time linear uncertain system with polytopic uncertainties.
-According to the proposed comparative test the linearization method provides less conservative results, generally.
+The paper provides a numerical comparison of four quadratic stability methods based on LMI conditions and a single Lyapunov function for continuous-time linear uncertain system with polytopic uncertainties.
+According to the proposed comparative test the linearization method and henrion's quadratic method provides less conservative results, generally.
 The presented algorithms are heuristic and may fail to determine the feedback gain, even if it exists.
 One of possible reasons could be too high requirements on performance.
 Advantage of static output feedback robust controller design by quadratic stability methods is that they are computationally simple.